dyba/f1-clj/README.md

 Download and install [Leiningen](http://leiningen.org/).
 On a mac, use [Homebrew](http://brew.sh/) to download and install Leiningen.

 I recommend that you use an editor that supports checking for closed parentheses.
 Emacs and the [Paredit](http://emacswiki.org/emacs/ParEdit) plugin are an excellent combination.
 You'll be making heavy use of the [Paredit Reference Card](http://pub.gajendra.net/src/paredit-refcard.pdf).

-There is sensitive information in the code which will need to be stripped out later and stored in environment variables.
-The user credentials in the code are for a dummy account.

 Check out the documentation on FellowshipOne's website to see how to use the API: [http://developer.fellowshipone.com/docs/](http://developer.fellowshipone.com/docs/).
 You'll need to register for an account if you want to post on the forums.